kimunilaz/Prog1_Summative_GoupF_Project/README.md

 # Prog1_Summative_GroupF_Project_ Inventory & Sales Tracking System for a Small Shop
-A simple digital inventory system helps store data accurately and makes updates easier.
-The purpose of this Python-based system is to help small shops manage products, record sales, and keep track of stock levels efficiently.

 **Project Overview**

 A Python-based digital inventory management system designed to help small retail shops efficiently manage products, record sales transactions, and maintain accurate stock levels.
 This system replaces manual record-keeping with an automated solution, reducing errors and saving time for small business owners.